At this time, the MHS is not accepting any animals for surrender to the Adoption program.

 If you have questions about a WILD animal, please contact the Wildlife Rehabilitation Center in Roseville, MN at (651) 486-9453

-If you are considering surrendering or adopting an animal, please read the following for details about the Minnesota Herpetological Society’s Adoption Program.
+If you are considering surrendering or adopting an animal, please read the following for details:

+The Minnesota Herpetological Society is a 100% volunteer-run organization with no paid staff or permanent location.
 We accept animals into our program one day a month.
 Our regular intake day is the Thursday before our general meeting.
-We occasionally accept animals at other times, but these intakes are done on a case-by-case basis.
-The Minnesota Herpetological Society is a 100% volunteer-run organization with no paid staff or a permanent location.
-If you would like to make arrangements to surrender an animal/s, please call 612/235-6662 and leave a message with contact details and a brief message about your situation.
+If you would like to surrender an animal, please send an email to email@example.com with contact details (name and phone number) and information about your situation.
 A member of the adoption committee will get back to you as soon as possible.
-You may also contact us by sending an email to email@example.com

 ALL ANIMALS MUST BE PRE-REGISTERED BEFORE THEY CAN BE SURRENDERED AT INTAKE!

 After you have pre-registered your animal, you will be sent an email with complete intake details, including the location.

 You must be a member in good standing of the Minnesota Herpetological Society to adopt or foster an animal from our Adoption Program.
 You must also be at the meeting to submit an Adoption Request Form for an animal.